 - Time in business must be above 2 years

-- Business owner’s personal credit score must be above 650
+- Business owner’s personal credit score must be above 650 (675 for an SBA Commercial Real Estate loan)

 - The business must be U.S. based and owned by U.S. citizen or lawful permanent resident who is at least 21-years old